MrLately/pi-service-dashboard/README.md

 devices on your network.
 This setup assumes you have new drive for nas and dont mind it being wiped.

+You can add more services by following the flow in config.json. add name and url and it will make a button for it in the homepage!
+Can be local or not, doesn't matter.

 https://youtu.be/I0vmhCSVJdc?si=8_aEeWgAN5-MrJO9